GoogleChrome/web.dev/src/site/content/en/blog/origin-agent-cluster/index.md

   processes to schedule them independently and decrease their performance impact on each other.

 - Expect to be embedded on different-origin, same-site pages, but know themselves to be resource-intensive.
-For example, if `https://customerservicewidget.example.com` expects to uses lots of resources for video chat, and will be embedded on various origins throughout `https://*.example.com`, the team maintaining that widget could use the `Origin-Agent-Cluster` header to try to decrease their performance impact on embedders.
+For example, if `https://customerservicewidget.example.com` expects to use lots of resources for video chat, and will be embedded on various origins throughout `https://*.example.com`, the team maintaining that widget could use the `Origin-Agent-Cluster` header to try to decrease their performance impact on embedders.